peterropac/Aegolius/README.md

     * element-wise rotations around arbitrary axes
     * revolutions of 2D vector fields around one of the principal axes

+## Key Features - Automatic Differentiation
+There is a [JAX](https://jax.readthedocs.io/en/latest/) implementation of almost all SDFs, modifications, combination functions and post-processing functions.
+Therefore, it is possible to run the computationally demanding part of the code on a GPU from within Python, with support for [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation).
+**JAX** is an optional dependency, so if you don't need these features it isn't necessary to install, and it won't be installed when you install **SPOMSO**.

 ## Examples

-There are 25 [2D examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples/scalar/2D) and 16 [3D examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples/scalar/3D) showing how to construct geometry and use many of the features included in SPOMSO.
+There are 27 [2D examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples/scalar/2D) and 17 [3D examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples/scalar/3D) showing how to construct geometry and use many of the features included in SPOMSO.
 There are 5 [Vector examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples/vector) showing how to construct and manipulate vector fields.
+There are 7 [Automatic differentiation examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples/autodiff) showing how to use the JAX implemented functions.
 For each of the examples there is both a *python script (.py)* version and an *interactive python notebook (.ipynb)* version.

 ## Install

 See `aegolius_install.ipynb` in the [Examples](https://github.com/peterropac/Aegolius/tree/main/Code/examples).

-## Future developments

-In the future it will be possible to run the code on a GPU from within Python, with support for [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) based on [JAX](https://jax.readthedocs.io/en/latest/).

 ## Citing